cloudb2/processus/README.md

   * ```open``` It is opened by Processus
   * ```executing``` The handler associated with this task is currently executing
   * ```completed``` The task has completed successfully
-  * ```pending``` A handler has finished executing but a response is pending. i.e. it is expected that the workflow will be updated at some point in the future from an async callback.
+  * ```paused``` A handler has finished executing but a response is paused. i.e. it is expected that the workflow will be updated at some point in the future from an async callback.
   * ```error``` An error occured during execution of the handler

 See the [User Guide](http://cloudb2.github.io/processus/) for much more!